When planning out your backcountry meals and how you want to eat on your backpacking trip, you need to focus on many essential things.

 - abnormal heart rhythms

-Everyone has a favorite way to store their food they purchase from the stores while on a thru hike, to more effectively carry it you will want to depackage and sort foods into manageable methods of access.
+Everyone has a favorite way to store the food they purchase from the stores while on a thru-hike, to more effectively carry it you will want to repackage and sort foods into manageable methods of access.

-There are 2 trains of thought that are prevalent when it comes to repackaging your foods for your hike.
-The first is to have a bag per day and you eat what is interesting but that you need to finish everything in the day.
+There are 2 trains of thought that are prevalent when it comes to repackaging your food for your hike.
+The first is to have a bag per day and you eat what is interesting but you need to finish everything in the day.